haonan-duan/haonan-duan.github.io/_pages/about.md

 I received my Ph.D. in Control Theory and Control Engineering from Institute of Automation, Chinese Academy of Sciences in 2024, where I was advised by Prof. [Peng Wang](https://people.ucas.edu.cn/~wangpengcasia).
 My research primarily focused on robot dexterous grasping and human-robot interaction.
 I had the privilege of collaborating closely with [Yiming Li](https://yimingli1998.github.io/) and [Wei Wei](https://scholar.google.com/citations?user=7jZcTtUAAAAJ&hl=en&oi=sra) on various projects in these areas.

 # 🔥 News
+- *2024.11*: One paper got accepted by IEEE Transactions on Robotics (T-RO).
+- *2024.11*: One paper got accepted by IEEE Robotics and Automation Letters (RA-L).
 - *2024.06*: One [paper](https://ieeexplore.ieee.org/abstract/document/10577462) got accepted by IEEE Transactions on Robotics (T-RO).
 - *2024.05*: Finished my Ph.D. final defense!
 What an unforgettable journey!
 - *2024.05*: One [paper](https://ieeexplore.ieee.org/abstract/document/10541306) got accepted by IEEE Transactions on Cognitive and Developmental Systems (T-CDS).